kii-dot/dumdumdum/README.md

 2. Dockerize app
 3. Build a command line to sign Tx so that users can start using
 4. Build downloadable frontend UI

+## What does the Future hold?
+Though starting off as a twitter clone.
+This is way more than just a twitter clone.
+This can be used for many other applications.
+In fact, this can give a voice to each wallet address.
+Allow addresses/users to post more than just a tweet, maybe a forum post or comments or reply.
+There's so much that this can hold, partially because there is technically not a 120 words limit, rather a roughly 3k character limit.
+That's in between 428 and 750 words.
+Which is enough to provide sufficient thought processes in a very succinct manner.
+It opens the door to on-chain publishing of sorts.
+Patent of ideas.
+Who knows.
+But one thing we know for sure, that DumDumDum is a cool ass name.